menicgiulia/NetMedPy/README.md

     lcc_size.loc[len(lcc_size.index)] = new_line

 #Keep only diseases with an LCC larger than 10 and statistically significant
+#Filtering the disease sets to the LCC is optional and not mandatory for the subsequent analyses
 significant = lcc_size.query("size > 10 and zscore > 2 and pval<0.05")
 disease_names = significant.disease
 ```